tanaytoshniwal/100DaysOfMLCode/README.md

 ### Thoughts
 Gradient Descent is a great algorithm in Machine Learning.
 Enjoyed a lot while learning about this algorithm and the methods to prevent overfitting.

+## Day 4 (**26<sup>th</sup> July 2018**):
+---
+### Progress
++   Learnt about Mini-batch Gradient Descent and a bit about Stochastic Gradient Descent
++   Made some progress with Machine Learning Crash Course.

+### Thoughts
+It's actually great to make progress before looking through the entire training set by using small batches and performing Gradient Descent on each such batch.